Neurology Reveals Roots of Mental Health Disorders

 Brain Structures and Disorders

 Although many mental health disorders are still a mystery, neurology is beginning to uncover the underlying brain structures and disorders that can cause them.
 Neuropsychology is a field of study dedicated to understanding the biological, psychological, and social aspects of mental health.
 It’s the study of how the brain functions, and how this relates to behavior, emotions, and mental health.
-Neuropsychology can help diagnose and treat mental health disorders, such as anxiety, depression, , and schizophrenia.
+Neuropsychology can help diagnose and treat mental health disorders, such as anxiety, depression, bipolar disorder, and schizophrenia.

 Mental fatigue is a common symptom of neurological disorders, as it can be caused by abnormal brain structures.
 In turn, mental fatigue can have a wide range of effects on a person’s ability to think, concentrate, and remember.
 Neuropsychological studies have linked mental fatigue to decreased brain activity, as well as an increased risk of cognitive and emotional problems.